Rugby – shoulder strengthening

 This is my favourite of all prehab shoulder exercises for rugby.
 As you can see the position is that of a scrum or ruck which makes the exercise very specific for rugby players.

 The resistance band is tied against the door handle (making sure the door is locked!) and grasped with a moderate amount of tension.
 Bend over so that your torso is almost parallel with the floor.
 Maintain this position as you pull the band towards you.
 Think about pulling your elbow “down towards your body” – this will help engage the back muscles.
 Complete for 2-3 sets of 8-12 repetitions.
+I talked with physio ballina a team of experienced physiotherapists, exercise physiologists, dieticians, podiatrists and occupational therapists that were available to get my health back on track, fast.

 by Tom Hames, Chartered Physiotherapist